clorton/emodpy-malaria-singlebranch/README.md

 ## FAQ

+# Why does the system download a new Eradication binary (and supporting binaries/schema) each time I run?

+The system is designed very much like you browse the web.
+When you go to a website/page, it downloads html, png and other files.
+If you go there again, it does it again.
+We don't even think about it (unless we have network issues).
+We want this to be the New Normal.
+You get the latest binary from Malaria-Ongoing branch that Passes All The Tests.
+That said, we know there are times when stasis and stability are paramount.
+To that end, you can pass a bamboo build number to 'get_model_files( plan, manifest )' and you'll always get that one.

+# I want the super-secret way of just putting a binary (and corresponding schema) in the downloads directory and not doing any more downloads.

+Just comment out the call to 'get_model_files'.

+# What is the purpose of the manifest.py file?

+manifest.py is designed to house ALL your input and output paths in a single location.
+It also includes the path of your choice for where model binaries (and schema) and downloaded to and uploaded from.
+This is because even though you can happily ignore these files if you want, you'll have a better EMOD experience if you can easily reference the schema file and sometimes it's nice to be able to have access to the binary itself.

 # How do I set config parameters?

 Provide a param-setting function and pass that function to the emodpy task creatorA